Why are All Electronics Made in China? Can It Change?

 If the question was, where are most electronics made?
 Then yes, the answer is China.

-Certainly, a big part can be considered as electronics made in China, but countries like Mexico, Taiwan and Malaysia are also in business.
+Indeed, a big part can be considered electronics made in China, but countries like Mexico, Taiwan, and Malaysia are also in business.

 Have a look at the graph above.
 Taiwan increased its electronic exports to the USA by 23%

-South Korea’s Samsung and Taiwan’s Hon Hai Precision are at the top of the game.
+South Korea’s Samsung and Taiwan’s Hon Hai Precision are at the top.

 Graph Source: Global Data

-Countries like Mexico, Canada, Japan and Germany, while they’ve seen a decreased in their amount of electronic exports to the US, they still remain in the top 10 of countries the US gets electronics from.
+While countries like Mexico, Canada, Japan, and Germany have seen a decrease in their electronic exports to the US, they remain in the top 10 countries the US gets electronics from.

-However, considering that China still remains the top exporter of electronics to the US – 42% of US electronic exports are from China- It’s understandable why some believe all we have are Chinese electronics.
+However, China remains the top exporter of electronics to the US – 42% of US electronic exports are from China- It’s understandable why some believe all we have are Chinese electronics.

 10 reasons why there are so many Chinese Electronics

-- After Mao, China was stuck with a lot of very poor people.
+- After Mao, China was stuck with a lot of impoverished people.
 Deng Xiao Ping started to open up China to the west, luring them with low labor costs.

-2. The China government played their hand well, by only allowing foreign firms to set up in China if they did so in the form of a Joint Venture with a Chinese partner, and agree to disclose technology; the first electronics made in China started coming to life.
+2. The China government played their hand well by only allowing foreign firms to set up in China if they did so in the form of a Joint Venture with a Chinese partner and agreed to disclose technology; the first electronics made in China started coming to life.

-3. Most Western firms could not resist the temptation of having their electronics made in China at low cost.
-That’s how a whole generation of workers and engineers in China got trained.
+3. Most Western firms could not resist the temptation of having their electronics made in China at a low cost.
+So that’s how a generation of china electronics assembly plants came to life.

-4. After Chinese workers learned a certain trade, they immediately started their own little factory, often making some components.
+4. After Chinese workers learned a particular trade, they immediately started their own China electronic assemblies or tiny plants, often making some components.

-8. A lot of Western companies followed the strategy to focus on their core competencies, often marketing and branding, and outsource non-core activities to the best value-for-money provider.
+8. Many Western companies followed the strategy to focus on their core competencies, often marketing and branding, and outsource non-core activities to the best value-for-money provider.

 10. Outsourcing manufacturing was also seen as a natural evolution.

-In the past 60% of the population was working in agriculture, that got reduced to 4%.
+In the past, 60% of the population worked in agriculture, which got reduced to 4%.

 Manufacturing followed the same trend.

-The rate of people in the US getting higher education led to the 1970s’ decline of American manufacturing.
+The rate of people in the US getting higher education led to the 1970s’ decline in American Manufacturing.

-People started getting reaching higher levels of education, and getting dreamed jobs in academia, business, and medicine.
+People started reaching higher levels of education and getting dreamed jobs in academia, business, and medicine.

-Europe and the US focused on service industries such as, legal, advertising, medicine, wall Street, entertainment.
+Europe and the US focused on service industries such as legal, advertising, medicine, wall Street, and entertainment.

-And like that, for, where are most electronics made? the answer became China, it became the place to outsource manufacturing of anything, including electronics.
+And like that, where are most electronics made?
+The answer was China; it became the place to outsource Manufacturing of anything, including electronics.

 Labor is no Longer Cheap in China

-The rise of Chinese electronics started with cheap labor, but now that’s no longer the reason such a large percentage of electronics are made in China.
+The rise of Chinese electronics started with cheap labor, but now that’s no longer why such a large percentage of electronics are made in China.